steverozen/mSigHdp_paper_sup_files_x1/README.md

 	  synthetic data
     - The 3 directories are:
       - Noiseless:
-        Data with no negative binomial noise
+        Synthetic data with no negative binomial noise
       - Moderate:
-        Data with moderate negative binomial noise
+        Synthetic data with moderate negative binomial noise
       - Realistic:
-        Data with realistic negative binomial noise
+        Synthetic data with realistic negative binomial noise

     - Each directory contains the files:
-      - ground.truth.syn.catalog.csv The tumor spectra in a format used by all programs other than SigProfilerExtractor
+      - ground.truth.syn.catalog.csv The syntheic tumor spectra in a format used by all programs other than SigProfilerExtractor
-      - ground.truth.syn.catalog.tsv The tumor spectra in a format readable by SigProfilerExtractor
+      - ground.truth.syn.catalog.tsv The synthetic tumor spectra in a format readable by SigProfilerExtractor
       - ground.truth.syn.exposures.csv The exposures of each synthetic tumor to each signature
       - ground.truth.syn.sigs.csv The ground truth signatures used to generate the synthetic data (identical for all SBS and for indel synthetic data sets)
       - {SBS,indel}\_syn_tumor_spectra\_{no,moderate,realistic}_noise.pdf Plots of the synthetic spectra